 - With the specified amount of sugar, this loaf is not overly sweet.
 While you can dial back the added sugar a bit further (maybe down to 1/2 cup), you may not find the balance of flavours as nice.
 In addition, it’s always important to remember that sugar in baking recipes does more than sweeten it.
 Sugar contributes to both the moistness and finished texture of the loaf, both of which would suffer somewhat when the sugar is reduced.

 - I have never made this in a bundt pan and as bundt pans differ in size, use your best judgement in terms of not over-filling the bundt pan.
+A general rule is to fill only 2/3 full.
 Hold some batter back, if necessary.

-- 2 Tbsp butter (salted or unsalted, at room temperature)
+- 2 Tablespoons butter, salted or unsalted, at room temperature

-- 2 Tbsp vegetable or canola oil (or other neutral tasting oil)
+- 2 Tablespoons vegetable or canola oil, or other neutral tasting oil

 - 3/4 cup white granulated sugar